- Contact information

 Hunting in the Park

 Hunting and trapping is open in limited areas of the park from November 15 to December 15, except that hunting with legal bow and crossbow methods is allowed through the Sunday nearest January 6.
-This includes the regular gun deer season, November 22 – 30.
 No park-specific permit is required, but all parked vehicles must have a valid WI State Parks vehicle admission sticker.

 Hunting and trapping is not allowed in the popular day-use areas around the lake, Parfrey's Glen, any of the picnic areas, Visitor Center, Headquarters, Nature Center or camping areas.
 You can get a hunting map of Devil's Lake online or at the park Visitor Center.

-The Nature Center is open during the fall from 9 a.m. to 4 p.m.
+The Nature Center is open during the winter from 9 a.m. to 4 p.m.
 Tuesday – Saturday.
 It will be closed on Sunday and Monday.
 If a visit to the Nature Center is crucial to your visit, call ahead to the Naturalist (608-356-8301 ext.
 140) to make sure it will be open on a particular day, since having one naturalist means a vacation day requires that the Nature Center be closed.

 See the DNR events calendar for a list of events at all state parks.